grmlin/gremlinjs-website/0.6/src/index.md

         <h3>Fast and Lightweight</h3>

         <p>
-            <span class="gremlinjs">gremlin.js</span> was build with performance in mind.
-Using hundreds of inefficient dom
-            selectors is slow. <span class="gremlinjs">gremlin.js</span> uses <strong>a single</strong> dom query to find elements in
+            <span class="gremlinjs">gremlin.js</span> is build for the future and uses custom dom elements.
-            the document that should be enhanced with Javascript
+            All you need is a polyfill for older browsers, that is already included.
         </p>
     </div>
     <div class="span5">